"Hey Miri, wake up." my little sister whispered in my ear. I groaned and turned over. I felt a pinching sensation on my right arm.

 "Must you try quitting your pills now?
 You know we got this prescription so you wouldn't have those dreams anymore."
 Mom sighed.

 "I hate the pills.
 They make me feel like I'm dead."
 I retorted.
 Mom closed her eyes and huffed.
-Dad walked back in with a glass of water & a couple of my sleeping pills in his hand.
+Dad walked back in with a glass of water and a couple of my sleeping pills in his hand.

 "Take them."
 Dad said.
 He picked up my hand and dropped the pills.
 I looked up at him but he was steadily staring at the pills.